Mountain Meadows Massacre: Investigations and prosecutions

-Lee's first trial began on July 23, 1875, in Beaver, before a jury of eight Mormons and four non-Mormons.
+Lee was arrested on November 7, 1874.
+His first trial began on July 23, 1875, in Beaver, before a jury of eight Mormons and four non-Mormons.
 One of Lee's defense attorneys was Enos D. Hoge, a former territorial supreme court justice.
 The trial led to a hung jury on August 5, 1875.
 Lee's second trial began September 13, 1876, before an all-Mormon jury.
 The prosecution called Daniel Wells, Laban Morrill, Joel White, Samuel Knight, Samuel McMurdy, Nephi Johnson, and Jacob Hamblin.
 Lee also stipulated, against advice of counsel, that the prosecution be allowed to re-use the depositions of Young and Smith from the previous trial.
 Lee called no witnesses in his defense, and was convicted.

 Lee was entitled under Utah Territorial statute to choose the method of his execution from three possible options: hanging, firing squad, or decapitation.
 At sentencing, Lee chose to be executed by firing squad.
 In his final words before his sentence was carried out at Mountain Meadows on March 23, 1877, Lee said that he was a scapegoat for others involved.
 Brigham Young stated that Lee's fate was just, but it was not a sufficient blood atonement, given the enormity of the crime.